 The environment for GE research in New Zealand has largely been determined by a Royal Commission report dating back to 2001.
 The major conclusion of the report was that it would be unwise for New Zealand to turn its back on the potential benefits of biotechnology, but that New Zealand should proceed cautiously, managing the risks associated with biotechnology while simultaneously encouraging organic production and sustainable agriculture.
-Much of the research undertaken to date has been conducted by the Crown Research Institutes (CRIs) such as the Plant and Food (crops), Scion (forestry) and AgResearch (plants and animals).
+Much of the research undertaken to date has been conducted by the Crown Research Institutes, (CRIs) such as the Plant and Food (crops), Scion (forestry), and AgResearch (plants and animals).
 These state-owned enterprises receive public and private sector funding.
 To date, only 13 contained field trials have been approved for a limited range of crop plants.
-It is a difficult, lengthy, and a risky process to get an approval for even a contained field trial.
+It is a difficult and lengthy process to get an approval, and even then, the granting of an approval may be uncertain just for a contained field trial.